Press enter to see results or esc to cancel.

 Singapore’s Shortage Occupation List is a collection of occupations that cannot be filled with local applicants and is updated annually.
 The government also avoids listing the same occupation for more than three years to avoid a dependency on immigration to fill a particular need.

-The Ministry of Trade and Industry works with the Ministry of Manpower to develop the occupation list using data.
-Qualitative and quantitative evaluations are used to create the list.
+The Ministry of Trade and Industry works with the Ministry of Manpower using qualitative and quantitative evaluations to develop the list.
+Changes to the SOL are announced every year in March.
+Occupations on the list are identified based on:

-• How important the occupation is to Singapore’s economic priorities
+• How important is the occupation to Singapore’s economic priorities

 • Local commitment of the sector to alleviate the shortage through training or education pipelines in the medium term

-2023 Shortage Occupation List In Singapore For Expats
+2026 Shortage Occupation List In Singapore For Expats

 Specific Occupations on the List: